MII-IS/SE25/READMEStructure.md

 - Parameter and launch files
 - Code for controlling sensors and actuators

-A `README.md` is included with instructions for setup, dependencies, and execution.
+The `README.md` within the `src` directory provides a detailed explanation of how the source code is organized, its relationship with the UML/SysML models, and how generated, copied, and manually written code coexist within the implementation.

 ---